nathan-mahynski/nathan-mahynski.github.io/_notes/orbifolds.md

 <a href="https://en.wikipedia.org/wiki/Crystallography">Crystallography</a>, roughly speaking, is the study of the arrangement of atoms in a crystal solid.
 Crystals are described by an underlying (<a href="https://en.wikipedia.org/wiki/Bravais_lattice">Bravais</a>) lattice, on which symmetries act at lattice points.
 By combining all possible <a href="https://en.wikipedia.org/wiki/Point_group">point symmetry groups<a/> consistent with the crystallographic restriction theorem (<a href="https://en.wikipedia.org/wiki/Crystallographic_point_group">32 total in 3D Euclidean space</a>) with all possible Bravais  lattices (14 in 3D, 5 in 2D, for example), and removing duplicates we arrive at all possible <a href="https://en.wikipedia.org/wiki/Space_group">space groups</a>.
 The proof that there exist exactly 230 in 3D was known in the 1890's and was completed before the much easier proof of 17 "wallpaper" groups in 2D.
 This original work was completed by Fedorov, Schoenflies; the same result was later reached by Barlow, and even later independently, by Polya and Niggli.

 Naturally, there exists a connection between the way that crystals are "put together" and topology; the latter seeming to be a natural language for expressing that concept.
 Indeed, Johnson and coworkers discussed the idea of combining geometric topology with structural crystallography as a field of "Structural Crystallographic Topology" in 1996. <a href="#johnson">[2]</a> Conway and Huson also discussed this notion in 2002 <a href="#conway3">[5]</a>.
 More recently, in 2014, Hyde and coworkers have advocated this orbifold system, as it provides a new way to think about symmetric patterns and therefore, crystallography itself <a href="#hyde">[6]</a>.
-To my knowledge, there has been little work to apply this to engineering problems in the soft matter physics community.

 The "orbifold notation" for crystallographic groups is attributed to Conway <a href="#conway3">[5]</a>, though he does not take credit for the underlying philosophy.
 Conway claims his orbifold symbols are "just an elegant form of Macbeath's <a href="#macbeath">[7]</a> signature" <a href="#conway3">[5]</a>.
 > "The philosophy that geometrical groups should be studied through their orbifolds in Bill Thurston's.
 I claim originality only for the simple and elegant notation introduced here.
 David Singerman tells me that Murray MacBeath has long described the orbifolds of surface groups in a less compact but essentially equivalent way." <a href="#conway">[3]</a>